janfitz/FIT_BUT_projects/README.md

 # File wrapper - wedi.sh
 Linux bash script as IOS 2015 project.
+Script can automatically choose file for editing and start default texteditor.

 # Fedora forum downloader - forum_downloader.py
 Python script as ISJ 2015 project which allows to download all posts from forum forum.fedora.cz into one file.